The 5 Legal Documents Every Missouri High School Graduate Needs

 1. Missouri Durable Power of Attorney for Health Care

 As of midnight on your 18th birthday, doctors stop listening to your parents automatically.
 Missouri law requires written authorization to share health information or let anyone else make medical choices for you.
-A Durable Power of Attorney for Health Care lets you officially pick a “health care agent.”
-That’s usually a parent, sibling, or trusted friend.
-Whoever you name can get your records and say yes or no to treatments if you’re knocked out or unable to speak.
+A Durable Power of Attorney for Health Care lets you officially pick a “health care agent”—usually a parent, sibling, or trusted friend—who can get your records and approve or decline treatments if you’re unable to speak.

 2. HIPAA Authorization